psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 >
 > At Newport the children have introduced these lines into the souling ditty, corrupting the first (which of course alludes to the mock finery of the players) into,
 >
-> ' A bouncing buck and a velvet chair! ! '
+> 'A bouncing buck and a velvet chair!!'

 Back in the main text, the author suggests what the collection of apples and ale might have presaged:

-> The object for which the apples and ale were demanded was beyond doubt to make a ' wassail bowl ' of ' lambswool' or hot spiced ale with toast and roasted apples in it, such as the ' gossip's bowl,' in which Puck lurked ' in humble likeness of a roasted crab.'
+> The object for which the apples and ale were demanded was beyond doubt to make a 'wassail bowl' of 'lambswool' or hot spiced ale with toast and roasted apples in it, such as the 'gossip's bowl,' in which Puck lurked 'in humble likeness of a roasted crab.'
 Accordingly, at Oswestry, the children (who have, as there might easily happen, imported a few words of Welsh into their ditty), sometimes begin it with the couplet,
 >
-> ' Wissal, wassal, bread and possal,
+> 'Wissal, wassal, bread and possal,
 > Crw da, plâs yma.' `[*Crw day plâs yma* — good ale [in] this Place.
 Place = mansion; cf. the 'New Place' at Stratford-on-Avon.
-This rhyme — given in full in *Byegones*, 11th December, 1872 — completes our list of variants of the Souling ditty. ]`
+This rhyme — given in full in *Byegones*, 11th December, 1872 — completes our list of variants of the Souling ditty.]`

 Notably, perhaps, the author (or editor?) also remarks on the similiarity between the souling gifts and funeral offerings, as well as their roles as doles offered to the poor in exchange for prayers for the dead: